-Once we move to a daily investment cycle, valuation days will generally occur every business day.
+Valuation days will generally occur every business day.

 We may change the valuation day, or the frequency of valuation days, by giving written notice to Public Trust.

 Contributions will generally be processed as follows:

 - contributions we receive before 5pm on a valuation day will be processed based on the value of the relevant fund's assets on that valuation day; and - otherwise, your contributions will generally be processed using the value of the relevant fund applicable to the next valuation day.